-Negative OLR anomalies (enhanced convection and precipitation) were evident over Indonesia, Malaysia, and SE Asia.
+Negative OLR anomalies (enhanced convection and precipitation) were evident over parts of Indonesia, the Philippines, and the far western Pacific Ocean.
 Positive OLR anomalies (reduced convection and precipitation) were present over the central Pacific Ocean.

 Low-level (850-hPa) winds were anomalous easterly over the central and western tropical Pacific Ocean.